colleenjg/OpenScope_CA_Analysis/README.md

 ## 6. Figure example notebooks

 The following notebooks give examples of how to download the data, and run the paper analyses.
-Note that the organization of figures and panels has been updated since [Gillon _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915) was published.
+Note that the organization of figures and panels has been updated since our preprint [Gillon, Pina, Lecoq _et al._, 2021, _bioRxiv_](https://www.biorxiv.org/content/10.1101/2021.01.15.426915) was published.
 See commit tags on the main branch for the _bioRxiv_ versions of this repository.

 ## 7. Terminological notes
 The following terms used in the codebase are considered equivalent to the corresponding terms used in the papers: